BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/radix-icons.md

 ---
-title: Radix-Icons
+title: Radix Icons
-description: How to install and configure Radix-Icons for Blade Icons.
+description: How to install and configure Radix Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Radix-Icons]
+breadcrumbs: [Documentation, Families, Radix Icons]
 ---

 ## Installation